archernar/cuu/README.md

       -t  operand:  thing name  (used to specify a resource or object name) -s  operand:  start date  (default set in ~/.cuu.txt) -d  limits abbreviations
-      -j  use long datetime fields
+      -D  Specify a document\file to upload (e.g. a policy document) -j  use long datetime fields
       -F  force mode, do not confirm any command (e.g. deletes) -B  show full user names